gnuunixchad/dwl-patches/patches/setrule/README.md

 This patch adds an ability to add or change client rules at runtime.

+Sometimes it happens that some client rule I've set is not relevant in the current circumstance and adds major disturbance and annoyance to my work (e.g., `isfloating` is set or unset and I want the opposite).
+Changing the rule is not an option because it will require recompilation and restarting dwl, which is even worse.
+Having an option of always being able to change a rule solves this issue.

 The patch only adds one keybinding (`Alt+Shift+R`) to toggle `isfloating` option.
 Upon pressing it, dwl will try to find a matching rule for the focused client and change its `isfloating` setting.
 If there's no such a rule, a new